Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks: Experiments

 We now conduct experiments to evaluate the potential of \subo{} against a classical GFN~\cite{bengioFlowNetworkBased2021, malkinTrajectoryBalanceImproved2022} as baseline.
 We consider tasks inspired by the classical maximum set cover problem, which has a submodular structure.
 Specifically, we consider graph-based tasks, where given a graph, the action space $\mathcal A$ corresponds to adding one vertex from the graph to the current set (state), while the state space $\mathcal S$ corresponds to all the possible sets of vertices under the cardinality constraint $C$.
 Let $\mathcal N(a)$ denote the neighbouring vertices that can be reached from vertex $a\in\mathcal A$.
 The reward $R(s) = \bigl|\bigcup_{a \in s} \mathcal N(a)\bigr| / N$ of a given state $s \in \mathcal S$ corresponds to the (normalized) number of unique neighbours that can be reached by following the edges of the vertices in $s$, where $N = |\mathcal A|$.

-\paragraph{Benchmark} First, we investigate synthetic instances using random Erdős–Rényi (ER) and Barabási–Albert (BA) graphs, with a number of vertices $N = 1000$, as they are commonly used in synthetic submodular tasks such as influence maximization~\citep{zhangSequentialDecisionBased2025} (see Appendix~\ref{app:synth_graphs} for details).
-We also conduct experiments on real-world graph datasets: Cora~\citep{yangRevisitingSemiSupervisedLearning2016}, CiteSeer~\citep{yangRevisitingSemiSupervisedLearning2016}, and GrQc~\citep{leskovecGraphEvolutionDensification2007}.
-GrQc is the largest instance, with $N=5249$ vertices, whereas CiteSeer and Cora have $N=3279$ and $N=2708$ respectively.
-The reward landscape is defined by the graph connectivity.
-As such, even if the reward is defined in the same way, each instance has a vastly different reward distribution.
-We consider cardinality constraints $C \in \{5, 10, 15\}$ for all tasks.
-This ensures that the problem instances are large without inducing issues with credit assignment due to long trajectories.
-As the difficulty of an instance increases with the cardinality constraint $C$ (as this increases the set of terminating states $\mathcal{X}$), we limit ourselves to results for $C=15$ in the main paper and defer results on easier instance ($C \in \{5, 10\}$) to Appendix~\ref{app:additional_results}. \paragraph{Metrics} For each experiment, we measure the Flow Consistency in Subgraph (FCS)~\citep{silvaWhenGFlowNetsLearn2024}.
-Introduced as a tractable proxy for the Total Variation (TV) distance between the learned distribution $\tilde P$ and the target distribution $P$.
-We also report the Top-100 Average Reward, which is a classical application-focused performance measure for GFNs.
-We report additional results on the loss and the number of bounds generated by \subo{} to Appendix~\ref{app:additional_results}.
+\paragraph{Benchmark} First, we investigate synthetic instances using random Erdős–Rényi (ER) and Barabási–Albert (BA) graphs with $N = 1000$ vertices (see Appendix~\ref{app:synth_graphs} for details).
+We also conduct experiments on real-world graph datasets: Cora~\citep{yangRevisitingSemiSupervisedLearning2016} ($N=2708$), CiteSeer~\citep{yangRevisitingSemiSupervisedLearning2016} ($N=3279$), and GrQc~\citep{leskovecGraphEvolutionDensification2007} ($N=5249$).
+We consider cardinality constraints $C \in \{5, 10, 15\}$ for all tasks to ensure that the problem instances are large without inducing issues with credit assignment due to long trajectories.
+As the difficulty of an instance increases with the cardinality constraint, we present results for $C=15$ (see Appendix~\ref{app:additional_results} for complete results).

+\paragraph{Metrics} For each experiment, we measure the Flow Consistency in Subgraph (FCS), introduced as a tractable proxy for the Total Variation (TV) distance between the learned distribution $\tilde P$ and the target distribution $P$~\citep{silvaWhenGFlowNetsLearn2024}.
+We also report the Top-100 Average Reward, a classical application-focused performance measure for GFNs.
+Additional results on the loss and the number of bounds generated by \subo{} are in Appendix~\ref{app:additional_results}.